arcfide/ALE/README.md

 # LINE ADDRESSING

+Lines are origin-1 based references to lines in a file, with the 0th line referencing the line before the first line in a file.
+Address ranges are a pair of lines where the first line must be less than or equal to the second line.
+They specify a contiguous region of lines in a file.

+Traditional <em>ed(1)</em> had a number of different addressing shortcuts.
+We do not have any of that in ALE at the moment, and instead prefer to rely on the fact that we have full arithmetic expressive power through APL.
+This means that the number of built-in addressing short cuts is relatively limited.
+Instead, you should simply write an APL expression to give you the appropriate range if you should want it.

 <dl>
+  <dt>_</dt>
+  <dd>The address of the current line.</dd>
   <dt>_a</dt>
   <dd>Equivalent to `1,≢∆`.</dd>
   <dt>_s <em>regex</em></dt>
   <dd>Gives the next line matching <em>regex</em> with wraparound.</dd>
+  <dt>_r <em>regex</em></dt>
+  <dd>Gives the previous line matching <em>regex</em> with wraparound.</dd>
 </dl>

 # COMMMANDS